JeremyTallant/sales_dashboard/README.md

 In our dataset, missing values have been identified within the `Description` and `CustomerID` columns.
 To eliminate these, we will first deselect the `Select All` option and then specifically select the checkbox for `Blanks`.
 Upon clicking `OK`, rows containing missing values will be displayed.
 We will then select and delete these rows.
 Following this deletion, 401,605 observations remain in the dataset.

 ## Explore Data
-The next step in the workflow is to summarize the data by doing an exploratory analysis.
-First we start by calculating the total sales of the company.
-We will create a f
+The subsequent step in the workflow involves summarizing the data through exploratory analysis.
+We begin by applying conditional formatting to the dataset to visually distinguish between positive and negative quantities.
+To accomplish this, highlight all the values in the `Quantity` column and navigate to the `Home` ribbon to click on the `Conditional Formatting` button.
+From there, select `New Rule`.

+We will establish two separate rules for this purpose.
+For the first rule, under `Style`, choose `Classic`, then select `Format only cells that contain`.
+In the ensuing dialog, set `Cell Value` to `greater than or equal to` and enter `1` as the value.
+For the format, opt for a green fill complemented by dark green text.

+Repeat this process for negative quantities.
+However, change the criterion from `greater than or equal to` to `less than` and set the value to `0`.
+The format for these cells should be a light red fill with dark red text.